-"Waterloo Industrial Portfolio" means the portfolio composed of 4 industrial properties acquired on August 26, 2015 and located in Waterloo, Ontario.
+"Waterloo Industrial Portfolio" means the portfolio composed of 360,232 sq. ft. of industrial properties located in Waterloo, Ontario.

-"Woodstock Industrial Portfolio" means three industrial properties comprised of 191,874 square feet located in Woodstock, Ontario and Stratford, Ontario.
+"Woodstock Industrial Portfolio" means industrial properties comprised of 66,381 square feet located in Woodstock, Ontario and Stratford, Ontario.

-Information in this AIF is presented as at December 31, 2021, unless otherwise indicated herein.
+Information in this AIF is presented as at December 31, 2022, unless otherwise indicated herein.
 All references to dollars (\$) in this AIF shall refer to Canadian dollars unless otherwise specified.